September 27

 Sip and swirl some of the world's finest wines in South Africa

-• Whale watching and the Garden Route’s Oyster Festival
+• Whale watching season and the Garden Route’s Oyster Festival

 A wonderful retreat in the Cederberg Mountains